The FrontalCortex question bank can help you study for the Residency Inservice Training Exam (RITE exam).

 This answer is correct.

-The statement, "Diazepam is metabolized primarily in the liver." is true.
+The statement, "Valproic acid is excreted in breast milk." is true.

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4